eellpp/pubScratchpad/data_science/algo/probability/basics.md

 JP of Grey being murder and using revolver =  0.27 /(0.27 + 0.14) = 0.66
 JP of Aubrey being murder and using revolver = 0.14/(0.27 + 0.14)  = 0.34

 This makes intuitive sense since revolver indicates Grey should be prime suspect.

+### Inference Using Bayes Rule
+The same inference above can be formalised and calculated optimally using Bayes Rule

+P(murderer/Weapon) = P(Weapon/Murderer) * p(Murderer)/ P(Weapon)
+P(murderer/Weapon) ~ P(Weapon/Murderer) * p(Murderer)

+Here P(Weapon) can be replaced with a normaliser such as to scale the values to 1